jhowkNx/Master-Unlocker/README.md

 ## The following options are in the script

 ### Check compatibility with the current version of GTA Online
-  - The function detects if the current version of Master Unlocker is compatible with the GTA Online you are playing.
+     he function detects if the current version of Master Unlocker is compatible with the GTA Online you are playing.

    ### Allow me to use XMAS Clothing
    - Allows you to wear Christmas clothes even if it's not the Christmas season